gemilangkinasih/autoscript/README.md

 <sub>This is the English translation of the README above.
 Select the <b>Indonesia</b> badge at the top to switch back.</sub>

+### About This Script

+Gemilang Kinasih Autoscript is an automated installer for building a VPN and tunneling server (SSH, OpenVPN, VMESS, VLESS, Trojan) in a single run.
+It's built for resellers and VPS administrators who want a ready-to-use server without manually configuring each service.

 ### Installation

+Copy and run the following command on your VPS terminal (root access required):

 ```bash
 apt update -y && apt upgrade -y && \